 Using cash is a great way to ensure you’re not relying on credit to buy things, especially essentials that you should be budgeting for in the first place.
 Here are some tips on how to get started on a cash diet.

-- Leave your credit and debit cards at home: Now that you have decided to use only cash to buy groceries and other items, start by leaving your credit and debit cards at home.
-If you carry them with you, you will likely be tempted to use them.
-It will be difficult at first if you are used to paying with your credit card, but once you get use to using cash it will be a breeze.
+- Leave your credit and debit cards at home.
+Now that you have decided to use only cash to buy groceries and other items, start by leaving your credit and debit cards at home.
+If you carry them with you, you’ll likely be tempted to use them.
+It will be difficult at first if you are used to paying with your credit card, but once you get used to using cash, it will be a breeze.

-- Carry just enough cash to buy what you need: Switching to cash only payments doesn’t automatically solve your problem.
-If you empty your bank account to stuff all your money in your wallet, you will soon find yourself spending more that you can afford.
+- Carry just enough cash to buy what you need.
+Switching to cash-only payments doesn’t automatically solve your problem.
+If you empty your bank account and stuff all your money in your wallet, you will soon find yourself spending more than you can afford.
 When going shopping, calculate the amount of money you will require, and withdraw just enough to purchase what you need.
-That way you will not be tempted to buy items that are outside of your budget.
-If you do, you won’t have enough cash left over to buy something that you truly need.
+That way you won’t be tempted to buy items that are outside of your budget.

-- Don’t forget your entertainment budget: When creating a budget, many of us forget to include a category for entertainment expenses.
-While the amount of cash you allot to this category shouldn’t be extravagant, try to budget for a few small treats to keep you motivated to stick to your all-cash diet.
+- Don’t ignore the entertainment category.
+When creating a budget, many of us forget to include a category for entertainment expenses.
+We tend to think, “Oh well I won’t go out this month.”
+This is the wrong approach because it is unrealistic.
+If we force ourselves to live within too strict a diet – whether it be a cash diet or a food diet – we end up failing.
+While the amount of cash you allot to this category shouldn’t be extravagant, try to budget for a few small treats to keep you motivated throughout each month.

-- Keep it up: Once you’ve mastered the cash diet, try cutting back on your budget and find areas where you can spend less.
+- Keep it up!
+Once you’ve mastered the cash diet, try cutting back on your budget by finding other areas where you can spend less.
 Challenge yourself to live on a smaller budget, and use the extra money to pay down your debts or put into a savings account.